nehan333/senior-saathi/README.md

-# SeniorSaathi — AI Civic & Daily Life Assistant for Elderly Citizens
+# Senior-Saathi — AI Civic & Daily Life Assistant for Elderly Citizens

 ## Overview

-**SeniorSaathi** is an AI-powered multilingual assistant designed for **elderly, illiterate, and digitally excluded citizens**.
+**Senior-Saathi** is an AI-powered multilingual assistant designed for **elderly, illiterate, and digitally excluded citizens**.

 The platform aims to simplify access to: